ysyk2021/the-future-of-writing-optimization-a-look-into-how-artificial-intelligence-is-changing-the/src/chapter-5-1.md

-AI Strategies for Writing Optimization - Boosting Productivity and Efficiency with AI-Enabled Time Management and Distraction Control
+Boosting Productivity and Efficiency with AI-Enabled Time Management and Distraction Control
 ================================================================================================================================================

 Introduction